 The RWJF Culture of Health Prize celebrates what communities have done as well as how they have done it.

 There is no single path forward to building a Culture of Health.
 Each community has distinct strengths, challenges, and approaches to change.
 Solutions are wide-ranging and everyone has a role to play.
 However, there are characteristics shared by communities that are catalyzing and sustaining positive change.
-These characteristics are reflected in the six criteria for the RWJF Culture of Health Prize, serving as the lens through which all community applications are judged.
-Judges will assess submissions for evidence of accomplishments across six Prize criteria and have a particular interest in the extent to which accomplishments reflect the first three criteria.
-RWJF Culture of Health Prize Criteria Defining health in the broadest possible terms ...
+These characteristics are reflected in the criteria for the RWJF Culture of Health Prize, serving as the lens through which all Prize applications are judged.
+Judges will assess submissions for evidence of accomplishments across six Prize criteria but have a particular interest in the extent to which accomplishments reflect the first three criteria.

+RWJF Culture of Health Prize Criteria